jackpal/jackpal.github.io/_posts/2020-07-05-righttool.md

 ---
 date: 2020-07-05 15:48
 description: Picking the right tool for the job.
 Helping my daughter write a model rocketry data collection app.
 tags: Google Sheets, Swift UI, Web
+title: Picking the Right Tool for the Job
 ---

-# Picking the Right Tool for the Job

 Over the past few months I have been coaching one of my daughters as she writes a data collection application for her model rocketry team.